uselocale - set/get the locale for the calling thread

 this thread to functions that depend on the locale will operate as

-though the locale has been set to newloc
+though the locale has been set to newloc.

-argument can have one of the following
+The newloc argument can have one of the following

 values: